cle-b/httpdbg/README.md

 ### web interace

-Clic on the **&#9881;** button on the top right of the page.

-Some options are available:
+Some options are available to customize the UI:

+  * Change the strategy to group the requests.
-  * Hide the netloc in the url
+  * Hide the scheme and the network location in the url.
-  * Hide the initiator rows
+  * Hide the group rows.
-  * Hide the tags
+  * Hide the tags.
+  * ...

+You can also pin a request or delete all unpinned requests.

 To keep your configuration, bookmark the page with the full search query.

-Fox example, if you want to hide the initiator rows by default, the url will be:
+Fox example, if you want to hide the group rows by default, the url will be:
 ```
 http://localhost:4909/?hi=on
 ```